JBerthelier/ParasiTE/README.md

 -"Attribute" must followed the correct format as showed:

--for transcript:  gene_id "ID.1"; transcript_id "ID.1.1"; ("ÏD" can be any others word, such as GENE.1, transcript_id "GENE.1.1")
+-for transcript:  gene_id "ID.1"; transcript_id "ID.1.1"; ("ÏD" can be any other word, such as GENE.1, transcript_id "GENE.1.1")

 -for exon: gene_id "ID.1"; transcript_id "ID.1.1"; exon_number_id "1";